5 Tax Mistakes Made by Millennials

 When it comes time to file your taxes, it’s worth it to double-check with your parents before signing on the dotted line.
 If you still live at home or get any kind of financial assistance from your parents, be certain that you’ve elected the right filing status.

-2. Skipping Out on Health Insurance
+2. Skimping Out on Retirement Savings

 3. Forgetting to Deduct Student Loan Interest